Gustavo Fernandes

-Gustavo Fernandes (born February 19, 1998) is an American soccer player who plays as a defender for FC Naples in USL League One.
-His older brother Leo plays for the Tampa Bay Rowdies and his twin brother Gabriel plays for the Stony Brook Seawolves.
+Gustavo Fernandes (born February 19, 1998) is an American professional soccer player who plays as a defender.
+His older brother Leo and his twin brother Gabriel also play soccer.

 Career

 Forward Madison

 After impressing during Forward Madison's February pre-season training camp, Fernandes signed for the club in March 2020.
 He made his league debut for the club on July 25, 2020, against North Texas.

 North Carolina FC

 On February 24, 2022, Fernandes moved to USL League One side North Carolina FC ahead of their upcoming 2022 season.
 He was part of the squad that won the League Championship in 2023.

 Chattanooga Red Wolves

 On January 11, 2024, Fernandes signed with USL League One side Chattanooga Red Wolves.

+FC Naples

+On 20 February 2025, Fernandes joined expansion club FC Naples in USL League One.

+South Georgia Tormenta

+On 27 January 2026, Fernandes signed for Tormenta FC for the 2026 season, although, after Tormenta announced that they were going on hiatus for the 2026 season on 23 February 12 days before the season started, Fernandes was forced to leave the team.